Thruscross Reservoir

 Where is Thruscross Reservoir?

-Located between Otley and Pateley Bridge, this is a top family friendly reservoir walk!
+Located between Otley and Pateley Bridge, this is a top family friendly reservoir walk and a proper adventure.

 Thruscross Reservoir walk details

 Terrain: Easily identifiable and well walked paths.
 A little ascent.
-Well maintained reservoir paths, and some moorland terrain (this will be dependant on what path diversions are in place)
+Well maintained reservoir paths, and some moorland terrain.

 Public Transport?
 There are seasonal buses to Thruscross, that stop at the Stone House pub.
 To walk to the bus stop and back adds a further 2 miles to the walk.
 Find out more details on the Dales Bus website.